Icaro-Lima/Gate-Alarm-for-Dogs/README.md

 When the gate is closed:

-- the silence timer is stored without the three green blinks
+- pressing the silence button has no practical effect on the current alarm flow

 ### Alarm output